IIIF/cookbook-recipes/recipe/0006-text-language/index.md

 Note that the implementation described here does not apply to embedded textual bodies in Annotations, which use the Web Annotation pattern of value and language as separate properties.

 ## Example
 In this example, the content is an image of the painting *Whistler's Mother* by James Abbott McNeill Whistler.
-The Manifest `label` property has both the English and French titles (lines 6-14).
+The Manifest `label` property has both the English and French titles, plus a value with no language specified (lines 6-14).

-In the `metadata` and `required statement` properties (lines 18-21, 31-34), the label for the "Creator" and "Held by" fields is supplied in both English and French.
-Here, the values (lines 22-24, 35-37) have no specified language, so uses the value "none".
+In the `metadata` and `required statement` properties (lines 19-24, 40-45), the label for the "Creator" and "Held by" fields is supplied in both English and French.
+Here, the values (lines 27-29, 48-50) have no specified language, so uses the value "none".

-Finally, the `summary` property (lines 27-29) has a value only for English.
+Finally, the `summary` property (lines 34-36) has a value only for English.

 The image was sourced via Wikimedia Commons and is public domain.

 {% include manifest_links.html viewers="UV, Mirador" manifest="manifest.json" %}

-{% include jsonviewer.html src="manifest.json" config='data-line="6-17, 22-27, 30-32, 37-39, 43-48, 51-53"' %}
+{% include jsonviewer.html src="manifest.json" config='data-line="6-14, 19-24, 27-29, 34-36, 40-45, 48-50"' %}

 # Related recipes